 Open-ended Working Group on developments in the field of information and telecommunications in the context of international security

 In December 2018, the General Assembly established two processes to discuss the issue of security in the information and communication technology (ICT)-environment during the period of 2019-2021.
 Through resolution 73/27, it established an Open-Ended Working Group (OEWG), which will be comprised of the entire UN membership.
-The Group will convene for the first time in 2019 and report back to the General Assembly in 2020.
+The Group convened for the first time in 2019 and will report back to the General Assembly in 2021.
 The OEWG is chaired by Ambassdaor Jürg Lauber, Permanent Representative of Switzerland to the UN.

 1. Organisational meeting - New York, 3-4 June 2019